psiace-archive/awesome-stars/README.md

 ## Lua

+- [leandromoreira/cdn-up-and-running](https://github.com/leandromoreira/cdn-up-and-running) - CDN Up and Running - Building a CDN from Scratch to Learn about CDN
 - [kevinhwang91/nvim-ufo](https://github.com/kevinhwang91/nvim-ufo) - Not UFO in the sky, but an ultra fold in Neovim.
 - [numToStr/Comment.nvim](https://github.com/numToStr/Comment.nvim) - :brain: :muscle: // Smart and powerful comment plugin for neovim.
 Supports treesitter, dot repeat, left-right/up-down motions, hooks, and more
 - [tarantool/tarantool](https://github.com/tarantool/tarantool) - Get your data in RAM.
 Get compute close to data.
 Enjoy the performance.